Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 computation of it at any given time, so this code has a natural limit on the resource utilization.
 It can saturate at most one CPU core.

-## Lifecycle
+## Advanced topics

-This section outlines an approach to life-cycle management with coroutines.
+This section covers various advanced topics.

-### Using coroutine parent-child hierarchy
+### Lifecycle and coroutine parent-child hierarchy

 A typical UI application has a number of elements with a lifecycle.
 Windows, UI controls, activities, views, fragments and other visual elements are created and destroyed.
 A long-running coroutine, performing some IO or a background